 At the earliest stage possible, well before establishing your single-source authoring environment, you need to ask yourself the obvious question: will my content ever need localization?
 “No” is hardly ever the answer, because even if it doesn’t need it now, it wouldn’t be wise to assume it will never need it in the future.

 The takeaway is simple: always write with localization in mind.
-Just as we recommend for e-learning: start global and then adapt for each market.
+Just as we recommend for e-learning localization: start global and then adapt for each market.
 What does this mean in the context of single-source authoring?

 In short, with every language things get more complicated: each word may get inflected according to its immediate linguistic context.
 In a large project, this may generate innumerable problems.